How to formulate the right questions, when developing a project ?

 - has a deep meaning

-When structuring your questions, be sure to use the appropriate interrogative words, as the answer can then drastically differ.
-Moreover, although it is important to develop open questions, insure that those are not too long and blurred (or the opposite).
+In addition to that, when structuring your questions, be sure to use the appropriate interrogative words, as the answer can then drastically differ.
+Although it is important to develop open questions as well, insure that those are not too long and blurred (or the opposite).
 It means that if a question offers a too broad answer, you might loose the focus on the objective you want.
 Finally, be assured that your questions are not confusing.
 If they are unclear, your interlocutor might misunderstand it and perceive it as rude or disrespectful, which is obviously not the objective behind.

 Develop correctly the question